 Out of all the parts of a sports team - the players, the coaching staff and the fans - one member remains behind the scenes.

-They're athletic trainers, and at Florida Hospital they take pride when their players thrive.
+They're athletic trainers, and at AdventHealth they take pride when their players thrive.

-"Some of the best feelings I've ever had in my job come from seeing an athlete get back out there doing what they love after an injury," says Jennifer R. Scallin Perez, MS, LAT, ATC, sports medicine manager at Florida Hospital Sports Medicine and Rehabilitation.
+"Some of the best feelings I've ever had in my job come from seeing an athlete get back out there doing what they love after an injury," says Jennifer R. Scallin Perez, MS, LAT, ATC, sports medicine manager at AdventHealth Sports Medicine and Rehabilitation.

 She'll pull the curtain aside to share four ways athletic trainers support their teams.

 - They keep players in the game.

 Athletic trainers are known for helping athletes recover, but they would prefer to prepare athletes so that injury doesn't happen in the first place.

 Nutrition, strength and flexibility are elements of health for all athletes, though fitting these pieces together for an individual, demands a tailored approach.

 "It's about knowing each person's strengths and weaknesses to create an individualized program," Scallin Perez says.

 Of course, an injury can happen to even the most well-prepared athlete, and when misfortune strikes, athletic trainers are often the first to a player's side.